reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ### Arguments for Using `git rebase`

-Since a lot of developers are working on the same branch in parallel, therefore the history can be intensely populated by lots of merge commits.
-It can create a very messy look of the visual charts, which can create hurdles in extracting useful information.
+When a lot of developers are working on the same branch in parallel, the history can be intensely populated by lots of merge commits.
+It can create a very messy look of the visual charts, which can create hurdles in extracting useful information:

 ![Difficult to Debug](/assets/img/posts/git-rebase-merge/debugging.png)

 ### Choosing the Right Method

-When the team chooses to go for a feature-based workflow, then `git merge` is the right choice because of the following reasons,
+When the team chooses to go for a feature-based workflow, then `git merge` is the right choice because of the following reasons:

 - It helps in preserving the commit history, and we need not worry about the changing history and commits.
 - Avoids unnecessary git reverts or resets.